 Collision risk warning There is a risk of collision with another vehicle, a pedestrian, a cyclist or a large animal.
-High engine temperature The engine is too hot.
-Low oil pressure The engine's oil pressure is too low.
-Information A problem has occurred in one of the car's systems.
+F High engine temperature The engine is too hot.
+Low oil pressure The engine's oil pressure is too low. i Information A problem has occurred in one of the car's systems. (!)
 Brake system warning A fault is detected in the brake system.
-Anti-lock braking system warning The anti-lock braking system is disengaged.
-The friction brakes still function but without anti-lock braking.
-Emission control system warning A fault is detected in the emission control system.
+(ABS) Anti-lock braking system warning The anti-lock braking system is disengaged.
+The friction brakes still function but without anti-lock braking. ٦ Emission control system warning A fault is detected in the emission control system.
 Contact an authorised Volvo workshop and have the car checked.
-Lane keeping aid fault There is a fault with the lane keeping aid system. ^[1] Left lane keeping aid warning You are too close to or crossing over the lane markings on the left-hand side of the car.
-Right lane keeping aid warning You are too close to or crossing over the lane markings on the right-hand side of the car.
+OFF Lane keeping aid fault There is a fault with the lane keeping aid system.
+[1] 8 Left lane keeping aid warning You are too close to or crossing over the lane markings on the left-hand side of the car.
+Right lane keeping aid warning You are too close to or crossing over the lane markings on the right-hand side of the car. (!)
 Tyre pressure warning Constant illumination indicates low tyre pressure.
 Flashing followed by constant illumination indicates a system fault or inability to measure the tyre pressure.
 Stability system alert A flashing symbol indicates that the stability system is intervening.
 A fault in the system is indicated by a constant glow.
-Stability system alert Stability system off ₹ ₹ glow.
+Stability system alert Stability system off glow.
 Stability system off glow.
 The stability system is turned off.
-Stability system off Collision risk system issue Rear fog light on glow.
+Stability system off Reduced performance alert glow.
 The stability system is turned off.
+The car's performance is reduced.
+Stability system off Reduced performance alert Collision risk system issue glow.
+The stability system is turned off.
+The car's performance is reduced.
 The collision risk system is not available or is working with reduced performance.
-Stability system off Collision risk system issue Rear fog light on Headlight system malfunction The stability system is turned off.
+Stability system off Reduced performance alert Collision risk system issue Rear fog light on glow.
+The stability system is turned off.
+The car's performance is reduced.
 The collision risk system is not available or is working with reduced performance.
 The rear fog light is on.
-Stability system off Collision risk system issue Rear fog light on Headlight system malfunction The stability system is turned off.
-The collision risk system is not available or is working with reduced performance.
-The rear fog light is on.
-There is an issue with the headlight system.
-Stability system off Collision risk system issue Rear fog light on Headlight system malfunction Automatic high beam active glow.
+Stability system off Reduced performance alert Collision risk system issue Rear fog light on Headlight system malfunction glow.
 The stability system is turned off.
+The car's performance is reduced.
 The collision risk system is not available or is working with reduced performance.
 The rear fog light is on.
 There is an issue with the headlight system.
-The automatic high beam is active.
-Stability system off Collision risk system issue Rear fog light on Headlight system malfunction Automatic high beam active Manual high beam on Automatic hold glow.
-The stability system is turned off.
+Stability system off Reduced performance alert Collision risk system issue Rear fog light on Headlight system malfunction Automatic high beam active The stability system is turned off.
+The car's performance is reduced.
 The collision risk system is not available or is working with reduced performance.
 The rear fog light is on.
 There is an issue with the headlight system.
 The automatic high beam is active.
-The manual high beam is on.
-Stability system off Collision risk system issue Rear fog light on Headlight system malfunction Automatic high beam active Manual high beam on Automatic hold glow.
+Stability system off Reduced performance alert Collision risk system issue Rear fog light on Headlight system malfunction Automatic high beam active Manual high beam on glow.
 The stability system is turned off.
+The car's performance is reduced.
 The collision risk system is not available or is working with reduced performance.
 The rear fog light is on.
 There is an issue with the headlight system.
 The automatic high beam is active.
 The manual high beam is on.
-The automatic hold braking function is active.
-The car automatically brakes while stationary.